Frequently Asked Questions

 We process and ship Monday through Friday only.
 Orders placed Saturday or Sunday are queued for Monday morning and ship Monday if submitted before 12 PM EST. For urgent weekend needs, submit Sunday evening so your order is first in queue Monday — then select Next Day Air for Tuesday delivery.

 A UPS tracking number is emailed to you as soon as your order ships.
-You can track the package directly on ups.com using that number.
-You can also view your order status and tracking via the link in your original order confirmation email.
+Track directly on ups.com or via the link in your order confirmation email.
+You'll know the moment your prints are on the way.

 Large format prints are rolled and shipped in heavy-duty cardboard tubes to prevent creasing and damage in transit.
-Smaller prints may be shipped flat in rigid mailers depending on size.
+Smaller prints may ship flat in rigid mailers depending on size.
 Mylar prints are always rolled.
 If you have specific packaging requirements, note them in the order comments at checkout.

 📐